 - To restore oneself to favor—implying that someone has lost his reputation and his relationship with someone who is important in his life.

-And, what makes it even more beautiful is that this is exactly what Jesus did for us when He died on the Cross in our places; for, it was through His death that:
+What makes it even more beautiful is that this is exactly what Jesus did for us when He died on the Cross in our places; for, it was through His death that:

 - Jesus recovered all that man had lost in the fall;